 A visit to the Boiler Room should absolutely include a selection from the bar or from Boiler Room’s extensive wine list.
 The wine list was originally constructed by Master Sommelier Jessie Becker and features more than 500 different wines that can match the varied cuisine of Chef Kulik.
 The staff is knowledgeable about the wines and are able to recommend a wine for any occasion or meal.
-One of my personal favorite things about the Boiler Room are the amazing cocktails prepared by Clark Ross, the head barman.
+One of my personal favorite things about the Boiler Room are the amazing cocktails.

-Clark fully embraces the craft cocktail trend, his classics like the Old Fashioned being named “Best in Omaha” and his original cocktails spectacularly balanced and nuanced, any mixers used are made in house with in season produce and all natural flavors.
+Classics like their Old Fashioned being named “Best in Omaha” and his original cocktails spectacularly balanced and nuanced, any mixers used are made in house with in season produce and all natural flavors.
 The bar is on the bottom floor near the kitchen, surrounded by the wine cellar and small tables where you can wait for your table to be ready.

 Watching Clark at work is a joy, his knowledge of flavor combinations and the history of cocktails a real plus to a cocktail buff like myself.